-This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the Otel CF Worker package.
+This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 Prerequisites